 Most users of PETEX learning tools are field personnel who are either new to the industry or who want to learn new skills or improve current skillsets.
 Their programs are overviews rather than being specific to one manufacturer.
 And while PETEX sells books and other resources to companies large and small, Yoosufani said their normal client for e-learning is a mid-sized drilling or production company.
 The largest ones can afford to have their own training department, although even those often buy books or resources from PETEX, and the smallest ones do one-on-one training in most cases.

 Those in industry support roles, such as legal teams, accountants and others, take these courses to familiarize themselves with terminology and procedures that they need to be conversant about in those roles.

-“The exact same content that we’re offering either online or on the USB stick will also be available on the iPad,” he reported.
-The iPad content can be downloaded and, like the USB stick, can be used offline.
+“The exact same content that we’re offering either online or on the USB stick will also be available on the Tablet,” he reported.
+The Tablet content can be downloaded and, like the USB stick, can be used offline.